NVIDIA/NeMo-Skills/docs/evaluation/natural-math.md

     )
     ```

-Alternatively, you can move judge related parameters completely from the evaluation command into the dataset directly.
-For example, consider [hle benchmark](https://github.com/NVIDIA/NeMo-Skills/blob/main/nemo_skills/dataset/hle/__init__.py).
-This lets you define judge parameters specific to each benchmark separately.
+### Dataset definition

- In the benchmark definition `__init__.py` script, you can add judge related parameters, which will be used as default LLM-as-judge model parameters.
+Alternatively, you can define the judge parameters directly within the dataset itself.
+This is useful for specifying different judge parameters for each benchmark.
+For example, in a benchmark's __init__.py file, you can add default LLM-as-judge model parameters:

 ```bash
 JUDGE_PIPELINE_ARGS = {